AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization.md

 * Adobe recommends to create translation project after creating an Adaptive Form.

 * When new fields are added in an existing Adaptive Form:
   * **For machine translation**: Re-create the dictionary and run the translation project.
 Fields added to an Adaptive Form after creating a translation project remain untranslated.
-Hence, it is advised to create  a translation project after
   * **For human translation**: Export the dictionary through `[server:port]/libs/cq/i18n/gui/translator.html`.
-Update the dictionary with the newly added fields and upload it.
+Update the dictionary for the newly added fields and upload it.